eddie-an/Notes-Application/README.md

   - `terraform init`
   - `aws-vault exec {AWS username} --no-session -- terraform apply`
 - AWS DynamoDB is used for the database
-- Lambda Function URLs is used to connect your backend to the frontend
+- Lambda Function URLs is used to connect the backend to the frontend
 - There are 3 Lambda functions:

   - `get-notes`: to retrieve all the notes for a user.
 The function reads the user email from the query parameter `email`, and receives `email` and `access_token` (this is the token you get from the Google login library) in the headers.
 Function URL only allows `GET` requests